confluentinc/cp-docker-images/docs/quickstart.rst

         -e ZOOKEEPER_CLIENT_PORT=2181 \
         confluentinc/cp-zookeeper:4.1.0

   This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:4.1.0`` container and name it ``zookeeper``.
-We also specify that we want to use the network we just created, and pass in the required parameter for running Zookeeper: ``ZOOKEEPER_CLIENT_PORT``.
+  Also, the Docker network ``confluent`` and the required ZooKeeper parameter ``ZOOKEEPER_CLIENT_PORT`` are specified.
   For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.

   Use the following command to check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.